ccarroll929/my-react-portfolio/README.md

 ## Usage
 - Clone the repository and enter `npm install` in the command line to install all dependencies
-- Enter `npm run dev` in the command-line to start the application server on your localhost
+- Enter `npm run dev` in the command-line to build and start the application on your localhost server

 ## Contribution
 - Fork the repository